FullStackTypeScriptCourse/course_material/03_ts/README.md

 ```
 ### The ```type assertion``` type
 - To specify a more specific type for a variable, we can use the `as` keyword.
 - TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
-This rule prevents “impossible” coercions like:
+This rule prevents “impossible” coercions.
 - In some cases when this is too strict we can use the double assertion like: `myVariable as any as string`, by first asserting to any and then to the desired type.
 ```typescript
 let myVariable: any = "Hello";